 2020 saw more people than ever starting their own business.
 Many of these new entrepreneurs have launched their small business ideas at home alongside their employment or while on furlough.

-We see this trend continuing into 2021 with many more people aiming to work for themselves but maybe not sure where to start.
+We have seen this trend continue ever since and into 2022, with many more people aiming to work for themselves but maybe not sure where to start.
 With over 5 million people self-employed in the UK, finding your niche is vital.

 Extra time and the uncertainty around job security has sparked a new generation of small business heroes but coming up with that winning idea can be half the battle.

 So get yourself a cuppa, clock out for a while and discover our small business ideas to make money in 2022 that you can adapt into your own new business or side hustle.

 There’s no need to go all out from the beginning.
 Starting a new business doesn’t have to be a financial strain on you while you focus on getting started.
 Here is some easy groundwork you can do:

 If you have a product-based business, typical costs you might face can seem overwhelming.
 These might include initial inventory, warehouse and retail space and office furniture and supplies.

 Considering a ‘made-to-order approach’ will allow you time between each order to make, package and send your product.
 Not having to purchase large amounts of stock might save you from renting space to store them (or taking over your spare room or garage) and will save you from losing precious time and cash flow managing an inventory.